gaurav1780/comp1010practicalClassMaterial/week 2 - javaEclipse/workshopJavaEclipse.md

 ### Question 5.

-Import project contained in `myFirstEclipseArchiveFile.zip`.
+Import project contained in [myFirstEclipseArchiveFile.zip](./codes/myFirstEclipseArchiveFile.zip).
 There should be a project `myFirstEclipseProject` when imported containing the following structure:

 - `myFirstEclipseProject`
 	- `src`